Analysis | How Democrats Can Win by Losing on Net Neutrality: QuickTake Q&A

 To contact the reporters on this story: Todd Shields in Washington at tshields3@bloomberg.net, Steven T. Dennis in Washington at sdennis17@bloomberg.net.

-To contact the editors responsible for this story: Jon Morgan at jmorgan97@bloomberg.net, Elizabeth Wasserman, Anne Cronin
+To contact the editors responsible for this story: Jon Morgan at jmorgan97@bloomberg.net, Anne Cronin at acronin14@bloomberg.net, Elizabeth Wasserman, Ros Krasny

 ©2018 Bloomberg L.P.